 - Exit Pages: An “exit page” is where on the site visitors decide to leave.
 Combined with bounce rates, you can figure out what’s causing users to exit your site.

 - Traffic: This report shows the different places your traffic comes from.
 You can compare different sources on different days.

 All of these reports have important information, but which you view most often depends on your goals.
 The beauty of using Google Analytics is that the data is here for you to reference at any time.

-Generating Custom Reports
+Step #4: Generate Custom Reports

 So you don’t have to wade through so much data when using Google Analytics, you can generate custom reports.
 Because these include metrics you specify, they’re a great tool to measure new marketing effectiveness.
 To generate a custom report, follow these steps:

 Click Customize report in the upper-right corner of any report OR In the left navigation, click Library (at the bottom of the left navigation).
 If you don’t see “Library”, you don’t have Edit permission.

 - Click +Create new report and select “Create detail report”